smorce/DeepAgentsSpec/PLANS.md

 * Every ExecPlan must enable a complete novice to implement the feature end-to-end without prior knowledge of this repo.
 * Every ExecPlan must produce a demonstrably working behavior, not merely code changes to "meet a definition".
 * Every ExecPlan must define every term of art in plain language or do not use it.
+* Every ExecPlan that is associated with feature-level specifications must explicitly list those features (by their IDs and spec paths) in the `Related Features / Specs (関連フィーチャ ID 一覧)` section so that a novice can locate all relevant feature specs.

 Purpose and intent come first.
 Begin by explaining, in a few sentences, why the work matters from a user's perspective: what someone can do after this change that they could not do before, and how to see it working.
 Then guide the reader through the exact steps to achieve that outcome, including what to edit, what to run, and what they should observe.